 Causes and risk factors of CSCR

 The exact cause of the disease is unclear, but high levels of stress and steroid treatments have been shown to play a role in the process.
-In addition, nasal sprays for colds (oxymethazoline), drugs used by bodybuilders (ephedra, amphetamines) and male potency enhancers (silfenafil, tadalafil) can also start the disease.
+In addition, nasal sprays for colds (vasoconstrictors), some of the drugs used by bodybuilders and the drugs used for erectile disfunction can also trigger the disease.
 The disease is most common in able-bodied men, but women and the elderly are also affected.

 The disease is associated with cardiovascular disease, sleep apnea, Cushing’s disease and reflux with Helicobacter pylori infection, so investigations may be warranted.